adamrehn/ue4-docker/README.md

 ### Building Linux container images under Windows

 By default, Windows container images are built when running the build script under Windows.
 To build Linux container images instead, simply specify the `--linux` flag when invoking the build script.

+### Building GPU-enabled Linux container images for use with NVIDIA Docker

+[NVIDIA Docker](https://github.com/NVIDIA/nvidia-docker) provides a container runtime for Docker that allows Linux containers to access NVIDIA GPU devices present on the host system.
+This facilitates hardware acceleration for applications that use OpenGL or NVIDIA CUDA, and can be useful for Unreal projects that need to perform offscreen rendering from within a container.
+To build Linux container images that support hardware-accelerated OpenGL when run via NVIDIA Docker, simply specify the `--nvidia` flag when invoking the build script.

+Note that **NVIDIA Docker version 2.x is required** to run the built images (version 1.x is not supported) and that the images can only be run under a Linux host system with one or more NVIDIA GPUs.

 ### Performing a dry run